 Several internal and external factors affect a business’s marketing activities.
-While some of the factors are in the control of the business, most of these are not and the business has to adapt itself to avoid being affected by changes in these factors.
+While some of the factors are in the control of the business, most of these are not, and the business has to adapt itself to avoid being affected by changes in these factors.
 These external and internal factors group together to form a marketing environment in which the business operates.

 What Is Marketing Environment?

-Marketing environment is the combination of external and internal factors and forces that affect the company’s ability to establish a relationship and serve its customers.
+The marketing environment is the combination of external and internal factors and forces that affect the company’s ability to establish a relationship and serve its customers.

 The marketing environment of a business consists of an internal and an external environment.